alessandrosp/japanese_resources/README.md

 | Level 59 | 68.99% | 69.03% | 63.29% | 52.64% | 42.02% |
 | Level 60 | 69.14% | 69.11% | 63.32% | 52.74% | 42.16% |

 The following table is identical to the one above with the exception that words that are made entirely of kana (so きれい but not 走る) are omitted.
+Note that even following this extra filtering step the approach is far from perfect.
+For example, the word 伯母さん appears on the N5 list but not on WaniKani; however, the term 伯母 does appear on WaniKani (Level 50) and that's fundamentally the same word.

 |          |   N5   |   N4   |   N3   |   N2   |   N1   |
 |:--------:|:------:|:------:|:------:|:------:|:------:|